apache/beam/website/www/site/content/en/blog/python-improved-annotations.md

 for typed PCollections and Python 3 style annotations on PTransforms.

 # Improved Annotations
-Today, you have the option to declare type hints on PTransforms using either class decorators or inline functions.
+Today, you have the option to declare typehints on PTransforms using either class decorators or inline functions.

-For instance, a PTransform with decorated type hints might look like this:
+For instance, a PTransform with decorated typehints might look like this:
 ```
 @beam.typehints.with_input_types(int)
 @beam.typehints.with_output_types(str)